Category Archives: 1911

 With the pin in place and the slide released, the pin holds the spring in place.
 Note, I released the slide by gently racking it – not just dropping the slide stop as that will slam the recoil spring parts against the pin unnecessarily.
 If you don’t have a factory pin, you can bend a small paper clip to have a small 90 degree leg on one end.
 It doesn’t look very good but it does the job.

 You pull the spring assembly straight back and out – including the pin.
 Just take care not knock the pin out.
 A 10mm pistol uses a stout spring and it will be a bear to re-assemble.
-Either use a vise to help or a second person.
-I plan to do a blog post on this at some point.
+A valve spring compressor is a huge help – click here for a post about it.

 Cleaning and Lubricating